Feksaaargh/jwks_server_CSCE3550.002/readme.md

 The title says it all.
 It does JWKS things.
 And a little bit of JWT to spice it up.
 But you're probably interested in the JWKS part.
 That's why I called it a JWKS server and not a JWT server.

 ## Usage
 Start by running main.py.
 This starts a server on port 8080 with two endpoints: `/auth` and `/.well-known/jwks.json`.

 `/auth` is where you create new keys.
-If you send a POST request to it, it will create a JWKS on the server and return a signed JWT.
+If you send a POST request to it, it will create a JWK on the server and return a signed JWT.
 The JWT contains a key identifier `kid` in its header and an expiration `exp` in its body, both to describe the JWK.
 The JWT is signed with the JWK that the `kid` is referring to, obtainable from `/.well-known/jwks.json`.
 Keys expire one hour after creation.
 You may set the `expired` query parameter (set to "true") when submitting the POST request to indicate you wish to create an already expired JWT.
 This will create a JWK that has expired one hour in the past.

 `/.well-known/jwks.json` is where you retrieve public keys.
 If you send a GET request to it, a JWKS will be returned containing all keys on the server.
 If you instead GET to `/.well-known/<kid>.json` (`<kid>` being the key identifier obtained from `/auth`) then a JWKS only containing the requested key will be returned.
 If the key is not found, a 404 status code will be returned.